When Certainty Trumps Curiosity. And Science Fails.

 - How exposure to multiple fumigants commonly used together in California may increase cancer risk.

 - How a UCLA report found that when it comes to how these chemicals act together, they can deplete the body’s resources for coping with toxicity.
-Specifically, they can impair the body’s ability to repair DNA damage, something that can increase cumulative risk for a disease like cancer, says the report.
-As Kegley puts it, the big question is: “What’s the breaking point where the body can’t protect itself any more from toxic chemicals?”
+Specifically, they can impair the body’s ability to repair DNA damage, something that can increase the cumulative risk for a disease like cancer, says the report.
+As Kegley puts it, the big question is: “What’s the breaking point where the body can’t protect itself anymore from toxic chemicals?”

 What Is Science, Anyway?